WeblateOrg/weblate/docs/user/checks.rst

 .. versionadded:: 3.9

 Translation does not match regular expression.
-The expression iseither extracted from the translation file or defined manually using ``regex`` flag:
+The expression is either extracted from the translation file or defined manually using ``regex`` flag:

 .. code-block:: text